 The plant sterols in Moringa also help increase estrogen, which in turn increases the production of milk.
-In fact, the United Nations’ Food and Agricultural Organization itself recommend Moringa leaves and powder to both pregnant nursing mothers:
+In fact, the United Nations’ Food and Agricultural Organization recommend Moringa leaves and powder to both pregnant and nursing mothers:

 Leaves are rich in protein, vitamins A, B and C, and minerals – highly recommended for pregnant and nursing mothers as well as young children.Food and Agricultural Organization of the United Nations

-When Should I Avoid Moringa Leaves while Breastfeeding?
+When Should I Avoid Moringa Leaves While Breastfeeding?

 Is Moringa Safe for Pregnant Women?